 HOW TO SEPARATE IP VALUE FROM ENTERPRISE VALUE

-Sellers need to know the value of the IP in a business, since usually the IP will drive a higher price.
+Why would a selling company want to know the value of the IP in a business?
+When isolated, the IP will drive a higher price.
 There are several methods to accomplish and justify this split.
 Your analysis should clearly delineate your process to differentiate IP returns from tangible assets or general operations.

 Core Separation Techniques

 - Relief from Royalty (RfR) Method – Calculates the present value of the royalty payments a business would be “relieved” from paying if it owned the IP rather than licensing it from a third party.
-This is a hybrid approach combining market royalty rates with projected revenues.
+This approach applies market royalty rates to projected revenues.

-- Multi Period Excess Earnings Method (MPEEM) – Isolates IP value y subtracting the returns attributable to all other “contributory” assets (like working capital, fixed assets, and other intangibles) from the total business cash flow.
+- Multi Period Excess Earnings Method (MPEEM) – Isolates IP value y subtracting the returns attributable to all other “contributory” assets (working capital, and fixed assets) from the total business cash flow.
 The remaining “excess” is attributed to the primary IP.

 - With and Without Method (Differential Method) – Compares the total enterprise value in two scenarios: one where the business owns the IP and one where it does not.
 The value of the IP is the difference between these two valuations.